Getting Started: Basic Personal Cybersecurity for Everyone (3 Easy Tips)

 Stop reusing passwords.

-Reusing passwords (even those considered “strong”) does you zero security favors; in fact, by reusing passwords, users place an increased trust in the security of the website, web app, or web service’s servers and place a higher risk for unauthorized account access on themselves.
+Reusing passwords (even those considered “strong”) does zero security favors; by reusing passwords, users place an increased trust in the security of the website, web app, or web service’s servers and place a higher risk for unauthorized account access on themselves.

-Reusing passwords leaves you open to these credential stuffing attacks. because credential stuffing campaigns rely on the assumption users reuse passwords across different accounts and services.
-Unfortunately, they are often correct.
+Reusing passwords leaves you open to these credential stuffing attacks because credential stuffing campaigns rely on the assumption users reuse passwords across different accounts and services.
+Unfortunately, they are often correct in this assumption - many users reuse passwords,

 What exactly does this mean?
-In short, a breach where credentials are compromised at Company A can result in your accounts at Company B and C also getting breached if you reuse the same password.
-So, if a user actively uses a password that is compromised, the attackers bet users will reuse these passwords (or weak variations) across different accounts.
+A breach where credentials are compromised at Company A can result in your accounts at Company B and C also getting breached if you reuse the same password from Company A. So, if a user actively uses a password that is compromised, the attackers bet users will reuse these passwords (or weak variations) across different accounts.

-Keep in mind the security of most web apps and web services struggle to detect these types of attacks as most of the time they are distributed and use sophisticated methods of automation.
+Keep in mind the security of most web apps and web services struggle to detect these types of attacks - most of the time the credential stuffing attacks are distributed and use sophisticated methods of automation.
 Very rarely, if at all, are these attacked carried out by hand.
-Attackers are constantly evolving methods to successfully carry out credential stuffing campaigns.
+Attackers are constantly evolving methods to successfully carry out credential stuffing campaigns, such as using residential proxies to look like "regular" users signing into their accounts.

 Stop reusing passwords.
 Use unique passwords.
 Each of your accounts should have its own password not used by any other account.